fcaponetto/self-driving-car-nd/P1-finding-lane-lines/README.md

 - Overlap line image with original image

 In particular, to draw a single line on the left and right lanes i used the output of Hough Trasform as follow:
-- Sort the Hough segment in desc way
+- Sort the Hough segment in desc order
 - Extend the longest segment from the top to dowm of region of interest
 - Search the 2° longest segment with opposite slope and extend as the previous step
 - Draw on original image